supermodel/supermodel-cli/README.md

 # Supermodel CLI

+## ⚠️ This repository is deprecated ️️⚠️

+Moved to monorepo [supermodel/supermodel](https://github.com/supermodel/supermodel).
+We decided to switch from single repo per package to monorepo which allow us to have same tooling across all our codebase and deliver features and fixes faster.

 [<img src="supermodel.svg" width="200">](http://supermodel.io)

 The Supermodel CLI is used to manage and work with JSON Schema YAML models from the command line.